Star Trek: Aftermath (Klingon Phase)

 No Ferrengi or Romulan character above the rank of Lt.
 Cmdr.

-No Klingon character above the rank of Commander.
+No Klingon characters (inappropriate for this ship)- above the rank of Commander.-

 No Cardassian character above the rank of Lt.